Correctional Officer

 What do you think of Maxwell and how should they protect her from suicide, being killed, escaping, or whatever could happen?

-Asked by Pearl over 4 years ago
+Asked by Pearl almost 5 years ago

 I am not worried about an escape.
 I doubt she has the skill set or connections to pull that off.
 Suicide prevention is fairly easy, it's called suicide watch.
 It is expensive but very effective if employed correctly.
 (It WASN'T employed correctly in Epstein's case.)
 I strongly suspect that, after Epstein's death, there is little danger of anything untoward happening to her at least in the short term.